Get

 3. Call the Police

 Animal cruelty is illegal in all states, and that includes kicking a dog.
-You need to report the incident to the police to determine how to proceed.
+You must report the incident to the police to determine how to proceed.
 Animal cruelty charges may involve an investigation and fines, jail time, or probation for the perpetrator.1

 However, there are laws regarding uncontrolled dogs, so consider how the attack occurred and whether you were culpable.
 For example, was your dog charging or jumping on people?
 It’s possible that the kick was an instinctual defensive maneuver to protect themselves.